RichardNeat/neat-games/README.md

 ---

-#### Adding pagination to GET /api/articles - adding pagination
+#### Adding pagination to GET /api/reviews

 > To make sure that an API can handle large amounts of data, it is often necessary to use **pagination**.
 Head over to [Google](https://www.google.co.uk/search?q=cute+puppies), and you will notice that the search results are broken down into pages.
 It would not be feasible to serve up _all_ the results of a search in one go.
 The same is true of websites / apps like Facebook or Twitter (except they hide this by making requests for the next page in the background, when we scroll to the bottom of the browser).
-We can implement this functionality on our `/api/articles` and `/api/comments` endpoints.
+We can implement this functionality on our `/api/reviews` and `/api/comments` endpoints.

 - Should accepts the following queries:
   - `limit`, which limits the number of responses (defaults to 10)
   - `p`, stands for page which specifies the page at which to start (calculated using limit)
-- add a `total_count` property, displaying the total number of articles (**this should display the total number of articles with any filters applied, discounting the limit**)
+- add a `total_count` property, displaying the total number of reviews (**this should display the total number of reviews with any filters applied, discounting the limit**)

 ---

-#### Adding pagination to GET /api/articles/:article_id/comments
+#### Adding pagination to GET /api/reviews/:review_id/comments

 Should accept the following queries: